-Just when you think you’ve cracked bedtime, Christmas is here which usually means a lack of routine and a much busier schedule.
+Just when you think you’ve cracked bedtime, the holidays are here which usually means a lack of routine and a much busier schedule.

 Karen Bramall from Baby Sleep The Night

 Don’t over-schedule yourself.
 Late nights will only make sleep harder for your overtired child so stick to routines and bedtime as much as possible.

 Don’t share a bed.
 If this is something that you don’t already do then don’t start it now, even for a few nights, you could find yourself having to teach them to sleep independently all over again when you get home.

 Create a private space.
 If a separate room is unavailable then try to make some sort of private space for your baby to sleep, anywhere that you can build a partition so that if she has a night waking she is not excited to see you and thinking its playtime!

 Remain calm and don’t change anything.
 It is very normal for children to test the boundaries around sleep when they are somewhere new, this may mean that your baby cries for some time at bedtime or has a night waking or two.
 The best way to deal with this is not to do much different than if you were at home, go in and offer a little reassurance every 5 minutes or so, but other than that don’t bend - even to the pressure of your well-meaning in-laws standing outside the door repeatedly asking if you’re sure the baby is ok!